• Skip to primary navigation

 That’s approximately 57% of Personal Support Workers in Ontario.

-As you know, Personal Support Worker is not a regulated profession in Ontario.
+As you know, Personal Support Worker has not regulated health professions or medical professionals in Ontario.

 There is no governing body, like the College of Nurses for the nursing profession.

-PSW jobs in long-term care facilities must follow the rules and regulations set forth by the government.
+Personal support work in long-term care facilities must follow the rules and regulations set forth by the Ontario government.

-Long-term care homes in Ontario are governed by the Long-Term Care Homes Act, 2007 (LTCHA).
+Long-term care facilities in Ontario are governed by the Long-Term Care Homes Act, 2007 (LTCHA).

-It sets out rules and regulations pertaining to their functioning.
+It sets out healthcare policy or rules and regulations pertaining to their functioning.

-The act also sets out rules and regulations regarding the education and qualifications of Personal Support Workers wishing to work in Long-Term Care homes in Ontario.
+The act also sets out rules and regulations regarding the education and qualifications of Personal Support Workers wishing to work in Long-Term Care facilities in Ontario.

-The updated rules pertaining to education and qualification of PSWs being hired in Long-Term care homes came into effect on January 1, 2016.
+The updated rules pertaining to education and qualification of PSWs being hired in Long-Term care facilities came into effect on January 1, 2016.

 WHY WERE THE RULES CHANGED?

-Despite the fact that the 2007 Act was adhered to by the majority of stakeholders responsible for providing care for the nearly 80 000 long-term care facility residents living in Ontario, the need for a more consistent and comprehensive standard eventually arose.
+Despite the fact that the 2007 Act was adhered to by the majority of stakeholders responsible for providing personal care and becoming a personal care attendant to nearly 80 000 long-term care facility residents living in Ontario, the need for a more consistent and comprehensive educational standard eventually arose.

-As a result, the government of Ontario set out to amend the regulations pertaining to the hiring for PSW jobs in long-term care facilities homes in Ontario.
+As a result, the government of Ontario set out to amend the professional regulation pertaining to the hiring for PSW jobs in long-term care facilities homes in Ontario.

 Public opinion was sought through the Regulatory Registry of Ontario where anyone could voice their concerns regarding the existing regulations and subsequently incorporate them into the amendments, prior to the Act being presented to the Cabinet for approval.